 If you’re struggling to stay motivated, consider making an effort to stay in regular contact with friends and family members who are positive and tend to lift your spirits.
 If you’re feeling a bit low, it can be tempting to retreat into your shell and avoid social contact altogether, but a chat with a cheerful loved one can really give you a boost.

+Staying connected acts as a reminder that we’re all in this together.
 You may also be able to come up with goals you can work on together.
-For example, if you’re finding it difficult to motivate yourself to exercise, you could try arranging to do a workout with a friend over at your local park.
+For example, if you’re finding it difficult to motivate yourself to exercise, you could try arranging to do a workout with a friend.
 Or you could simply agree to text each other a few times a week to remind each other to work out and/or talk about how it’s going.

 There’s no shame in admitting that you’re finding things a bit tough.
 Often, when we open up to others, we find out that we’re not the only ones feeling this way, and a problem shared can often be a problem halved.